Israel and Poland clash over proposed Holocaust law

 Before World War Two, Poland was home to Europe’s largest Jewish community of some 3.2 million.
 Nazi Germany attacked and occupied Poland in 1939 and later built death camps including Auschwitz and Treblinka on Polish soil.
 Most of the Jews that lived in Poland were killed by the Nazi occupiers.

-The Polish government said in a statement the law aimed to stop the Polish people or state being blamed for Nazi crimes.
+The Polish government said in a statement the legislation aimed to stop the Polish people or state being blamed for Nazi crimes.

 The bill, passed by the lower house of parliament on Friday, would make the use of phrases such as “Polish death camps” punishable by up to three years in prison.